 The committee will nominate a Water Safety Manager (WSM) to be on site during published opening hours.
-[The WSM will normally be the Bosun, but may be a member of the committee or a non-committee member as approved by the committee.
+[The WSM will normally be the Club Development Officer, but may be a member of the committee or a non-committee member as approved by the committee.
 The WSM has the authority to suspend activity on the lake if they consider it unsafe due to prevailing weather.

 Safety Boat Facilities